jxtngx/lightning-lab/README.md

 ### Source Code

-The source module,`lightning_pod/`, provides a structure for students to begin from.
+The source module,`lightning_pod/`, provides a structure for users to begin from.
 That structure is as follows:

-`lightning_pod.cli` contains code for the CLI `pod`.
+`lightning_pod.cli` contains code for the command line interface.

 `lightning_pod.core` contains code for Lightning Module and Trainer.

+`lightning_pod.fabric` contains MixIns, Hooks, and utilities.

-`lightning_pod.pipeline` contains code for data preprocessing, building a Torch Dataset, and LightningDataModule.
+`lightning_pod.pipeline` contains code for data acquistion preprocessing, building a TorchDataset, and LightningDataModule.

 `lightning_pod.components` contains Lightning Flows and Works grouped by purpose.